telemarkista/Engeto-Projekt-z-SQL/README.md

 # SQL Project: Research Project

 This repository contains files that answer key research questions for the Engeto Data Academy.
-The project focuses on analyzing trends in wages, prices of essential goods, and their relationship to economic indicators in the Czech Republic.

 ## Research Questions